 Mass Payment Processing

 To get the most out of cross-border payments, you need a program that supports mass payment processing.
-Schedule thousands of payments according to multiple methods, in a single dashboard.
+Schedule thousands of payments according to multiple methods in a single dashboard.

-No more data entry across multiple bank ports or extra fees.
+No more data entry across multiple bank ports or extra processing fees.
 Tipalti allows you to schedule payments in different methods, currencies, and countries from a single application.
 The system automatically remits to all suppliers with no human interaction required.
 There is no need to hire more payables staff as you grow.

 The platform you choose must integrate with the 26,000+ banking rules required when sending international payments.
 This ensures they are processed quickly and without error.

 Instead, the platform can automatically screen all payees against a blacklist.
-Not only does this reduce the risk of fraud, it prevents losses caused by payment errors.
+Not only does this reduce the risk of fraud, but it also prevents losses caused by payment errors.
 It also keeps you from criminal liability.
 You never want to do business with a supplier on the OFAC blacklist.

 Whether paying vendors, freelancers, suppliers, or contractors, your global payments platform should provide a self-service portal.
 It will guide these entities through entering banking details and choosing a preferred payment method.
 Tipalti is a program that provides six international payment methods.
 These are:

-- US ACH
+- U.S. ACH

 - Global ACH (e-check)

 - Paper check